zommiommy/vec_rand/README.md

 # Benchmarks

-To run the benchmakrs, (once you have rust nightly installed)[https://rustup.rs/](nightly is needed to use inline assembly), just clone the repo and run `cargo bench` .
+To run the benchmakrs, [once you have rust nightly installed](https://rustup.rs/) (nightly is needed to use inline assembly), just clone the repo and run `cargo bench` .

 On my `Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz` I get the following timings: